 Experienced & Reputable

-Installing Composition and Shake roofs since 1996.
+Installing Asphalt Shingle and Cedar Shake roofs since 1996.
 We have been recognized as one of the Puget Sound's top rated roofers.

 Licensed, Bonded, Insured

 Cornerstone has operated under the same license for more than two decades.
 License # CORNERI011CM.

 Fair Pricing Plus Financing Available

 Cornerstone's experienced estimators are accurate and detailed.
-We offer no payments and zero interest for 12 months (OAC).
+We offer No Payments and No Interest for 12 months (OAC).